|Size||Up to 20 inch (50 cm) (without tail)|

 Opossums are the biggest possums and can reach the size of domestic cats.

 The Virginia opossum has 52 teeth – the largest number of teeth of all North-American mammals.
 Humans usually have only 32 teeth.

 They Feign Death

 The opossum cannot move very quickly.
 So what should it do if an enemy approached?
 It rolls up, sticks out its tongue and stays lying down with open eyes.
 It also emits a foul smell.
 The opossum can get through this deception for up to six hours.

 Opossums do not walk like dogs, cats, or horses.
 These put their paws or hooves offset (apart from the "pass" in horses, a special gait).
 Opossums move their limbs on one side of the body simultaneously – left front and back paw, then right front and back paw.

 Generally, opossums are loners.
 The animals only come together during the mating season.
 Before a female opossum gives birth, it thoroughly cleans its pouch for the young.
 With just about 12-14 days, they have the shortest gestation period of all mammals.
 After birth, the babies are just about 0.39-0.78 inch (1-2 cm) long and weigh between 0.004 and 0.007 oz (0.13 and 0.20 g).
 After 2-3 months, the young animals leave the pouch for the first time and climb onto their mother’s back.

-Opossums cannot be infected with rabies.
+Opossums are immune to rabies.
+They can't be infected with rabies.
 They have an extremely effective immune system that can deal with many viruses and bacteria.
 They also have a rather low body temperature, which makes it difficult for bacteria to multiply.